 For additional information, see the Accessibility Design and Features page.

-The site was first put up in December 1994.
+This website launched in December 1994.
 Site awards are listed on the Awards page.

 For specific details about the accessibility of this site, see the Accessibility Design and Features page.

-Some hypertext links may take you to Portable Document Format (PDF) files you can view in your Web browser.
-PDF file links are marked by the PDF icon ( ).
+PDF file links are marked by a (.pdf) following the link and may also include the size of the PDF with the .pdf file extension at the end of the link (250 KB .pdf).
 PDF files are extremely compact, platform-independent, and easy to create.
 They offer design control, print-ready documents, and an endless array of authoring applications.
 PDF is an extension of the Encapsulated PostScript format that allows hypertext linking.
 Some PDF files may contain hypertext links that take you to another location in the PDF file or to another Web page.
 The hypertext links are indicated by a hot spot in the PDF file where the cursor changes to a hand with a pointing finger.
 Use the Back button to return to previous pages in the Web browser or to return from the PDF viewer to the HTML viewer.

 You can find helpful information in my World Wide Web Resources page.
 It provides links to sources for audio, browsers, graphics and icons, HTML and SGML guides, information about publishing on the Web, and related software and tools.
 Tutorials and additional guidelines are also available to members of the HTML Writers Guild.
 Use a variety of Web search engines provided on the Search the Web page to look for additional resources, people, places, and things.
 If you are new to the World Wide Web and want to learn how to create your own home page, see my presentation and workshop about The World Wide Web and How to Get into It.